Shopify/paquito/README.md

 ### `TypedStruct`

 `Paquito::TypedStruct` is a opt-in Sorbet runtime plugin that allows `T::Struct` classes to be serializable.
 You need to explicitly include the module in the `T::Struct` classes that you will be serializing.
+Also, Paquito must be added after Sorbet in your Gemfile for this constant to be available.

 Example